jameshughes89/cs102/src/site/lab11.rst

 Starting Point
 ==============

 This lab focuses on the sorts discussed in :doc:`topic 26 </topic26>`.
+Note that, unlike the previous lab, here we use an unsorted bag instead of an array.

 .. code-block:: java